romandecker/whalify/README.md

 # At this point your module will be installed globally in the image
 # All binaries it provides are now available in your $PATH
 ```

+Note that you can generate a sample dockerfile using `whalify generate-dockerfile`.

+You can then build the image using docker, or using `whalify build` (which will just call docker
+behind the scenes and provide it with some build args automatically).

 ## Documentation